Large Language Models Could Be Rote Learners: Conclusion

 \section{Conclusion}

 This study provided a novel perspective on benchmark contamination in LLM evaluation, reframing it as an inherent aspect of learning.
 This perspective led us to explore the relationship between memorization and genuine capability in LLMs.
-Through our empirical investigation, we observed a surprising result: LLMs performed worse on memorized MCQs compared to those not, suggesting that superficial memorization may undermine problem-solving ability rather than enhance it.
+Through our empirical investigation, we observed a surprising result: LLMs performed worse on memorized benchmarks compared to those not, suggesting that superficial memorization may undermine problem-solving ability rather than enhance it.
 This finding also implies the existence of two distinct learning paradigms in LLMs: rote memorization and genuine capability learning.

-To disentangle them, we proposed \modelname, a novel evaluation method that reformulates MCQs into a knowledge-centric trinity, thus separating the influence of memorization from genuine knowledge application.
-Experiments validated both the knowledge-preserving and memorization-reducing properties of this approach.
-Based on that, \modelname reveals the in-robustness of LLMs’ knowledge learning, \eg popular open-source LLMs memorize 20.5\% of knowledge points by rote without understanding in MMLU.
-As such, we believe this work lays the groundwork for future studies on improving LLM knowledge robustness and more thorough evaluation.
+To disentangle them, we proposed \modelname, an evaluation method reformulating MCQs and OEQs into a knowledge-centric trinity and separating the influence of memorization from genuine knowledge application.
+Experiments validated both knowledge-preserving and memorization-reducing properties of \modelname.
+Based on that, \modelname reveals the in-robustness of LLMs’ knowledge learning, \eg popular open-source LLMs memorize 20.5\% of knowledge points by rote in MMLU.
+We also discussed the generalizability of our approach to other forms of questions (\eg open-ended questions) in Sec~\ref{sec:exp_mem}.
+As such, we believe this work lays the groundwork for future studies on improving LLM knowledge robustness and a more thorough evaluation.